 For the majority of households, AT&T Internet comes out ahead thanks to a stronger combination of speed, value, and customer satisfaction.
 That said, CenturyLink has genuine advantages for customers who value the specific strengths that CenturyLink brings, such as price for life guarantee most.

-Ultimately, the best provider for you depends on what is available at your address and what you value most.
+Ultimately, the best provider for you depends on what is available at your address.
+What you value most.
 We encourage you to check availability for both AT&T Internet and CenturyLink at your specific location before making a final decision.

 Frequently Asked Questions